ybsahan/logfile-pushto-kafkatopics/README.md

   Created kafka producer

 3)SEND LOG FILES DATA TO KAFKA PRODUCER
+  In Kafka_Producer Code Read Logs line by line and append into Kafka city_topic

 4)CREATE KAFKA CONSUMER
+  In this step was created Kafka Consumer

 5)INSERT DATA INTO ELASTICSEARCH
+  I tried to write from kafka consumer to elasticsearch by bonsai elasticsearch not local but could not work

 6)ON BROWSER REAL TIME EVENT
+  Could not do this properties

 7)MONITORING AND LOG DASHBOARD
+  COuld not real time event so this properties also could not.